Master the King of All Exercises

 Sometimes, the easiest way to address an issue (or prevent it) is to look at what happens a joint below (or above).
 Of course, when you’re dealing with neck issues, always refer out to a qualified professional first.

-This wraps up my three-part review of Muscle Imbalances Revealed – Upper Body.
-As I’m sure you can tell by now, I’m a big fan of this resource and highly suggest you add it to your library.
-Keep in mind that the $70 off discount for my readers only ends Friday at midnight, so don’t delay in picking up a copy if this is up your alley.
-With the money-back guarantee Rick’s made available, you can’t go wrong.
+This wraps up my three-part review of Muscle Imbalances Revealed - Upper Body.
+As I'm sure you can tell by now, I'm a big fan of this resource and highly suggest you add it to your library.
+It's on sale at a great price, so don't delay in picking up a copy if this is up your alley.
+With the money-back guarantee Rick's made available, you can't go wrong.

 Sign-up Today for our FREE Newsletter and receive a four-part video series on how to deadlift!